Skip to main content

 Find out what terms like formulary and prior authorization mean and how these requirements can affect your medication options.

 You may have been notified recently about a change in the medication covered under your plan.
-Throughout the year, you're covered, drug list is reviewed and sometimes changes are made.
-If you're affected by a formulary change, we'll let you know in advance so you'll have time to discuss your options with your doctor and get a new prescription if you need one.
+Throughout the year, your covered drug list is reviewed and sometimes changes are made.
+If you're affected by a formulary change, we'll let you know in advance, so you'll have time to discuss your options with your doctor and get a new prescription if you need one.

 To learn more, visit Caremark.com.